-- (c) City services cannot be discontinued and a new contractor has not been acquired to replace the current contractor.
-There shall be a six-month limit on the contract extension. - (d) The option for an extension is included in the original contract. - (3) The extension of all special or professional contracts awarded under the competitive proposal process shall be reported by the appropriate department head to the purchasing agent, who shall include said information, together with the extension or renewal of all bid contracts, in the quarterly report. - E. Subsequent purchases from a contractor.
+- (a) The contractor is the sole qualified or reasonable provider of such goods or services.
+This shall include exclusive service/maintenance contracts for existing equipment or vehicles. - (b) New competitive bids or requests for proposals would result in an increase in the cost of goods or services or significant disruption of city operations.
+Employee health and life insurance shall be included in this category.
+For contracts obtained by bid, an increase in price shall be documented by price quotations, if possible, in addition to a written quotation submitted by the present contractor. - (c) City services cannot be discontinued and a new contractor has not been acquired to replace the current contractor.
+There shall be a sixmonth limit on the contract extension. - (d) The option for an extension is included in the original contract. - (3) The extension of all special or professional contracts awarded under the competitive proposal process shall be reported by the appropriate department head to the purchasing agent, who shall include said information, together with the extension or renewal of all bid contracts, in the quarterly report. - E. Subsequent purchases from a contractor.
 The city shall not purchase from a consultant or service provider engaged by the city any subsequent goods or services of any kind which are not provided for in the contract unless said goods or services are purchased in compliance with this Article or the contract is extended in accordance with this section.